Blazam-App/docs.blazam.org/docsource/user/notifications.md

 Notifications are sent for all Active Directory object types for the subscribed actions.

-Notifications inhert down the directory, meaning that an allow subscription at the top of the directory will trigger for every object in Blazam.
+Notifications inherit down the directory, meaning that an allow subscription at the top of the directory will trigger for every object in Blazam.
 If a block subscription is created at a lower level, any object in that or deeper Organizational Units will be ignored for those notification action triggers.

-#### Limitations
+!!! note "Limitations"

     It's important to point out that Blazam can only notify on changes made from within Blazam itself.
 It does not actively monitor Active Directory and track changes.

 ## Notification Scope
 Notifications respect the permissions provided to your account.